diequies/100daysofdata/README.md

 ---

+### **Days 118 of #100DaysOfData Challenge**

+Not very productive day, I had many other things to handle.
+Mainly I had the discussion with task 6 team at *Omdena* and then came back to *Datacamp*.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+During the discussion with the team, I shared my abstract workflow and other collaborator shared the code structure workflow.
+It is starting to take shape and soon we will be able to start coding.
+2. **Course**: [Machine Learning Scientist with Python datacamp Career Track](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).
+Came back to *Datacamp* and completed *XGBoost* module, as opposite to previous modules, this one showed me some interesting new items.
+How we can ensemble different algorithms to give better results is very interesting and definitely I have to apply it.
+It seems that it is a common method in *Kaggle* competitions.

+---

 ### **Days 117 of #100DaysOfData Challenge**

 Same as yesterday, focused in Active Learning and the Deep Learning Specialization at Coursera.
 From tomorrow I will get back on DataCamp to catch up.

 1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
 Today I mainly wanted to put in order the ideas behind active learning and created a flow chart of how I believe it should work following the book Human-in-the-loop Machine Learning.
 The systems is quite complex but the flowchart shows how to extract the validation sets and how to validate the system and the loop.
 ![Active Learning flowchart](/images/active_learning.png)
-3. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+2. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
 Finished the second course *Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization, the title is self-explanatory*.
 Overall the course is really good, in the line of Andrew Ng, it is building the knowledge from the foundation.
 Just at the en of the last week starts speaking about deep learning frameworks, in this case *Tensorflow*.
 Next week I will start the next course.

 ---